TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-lowend-vmsku-used-for-windows-deployment.md

 For information about other VM types and sizes in Azure for Windows, see [Windows VM sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes).<br>

-We apologize for any inconvenience this may have caused you.
-We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.
+We apologize for any inconvenience this may have caused you.<br>